Parcel Number 67101-0176

 North Glengarry, ON, K0C 2B0

-North Glengarry BESS is a proposed up to 17 Mega-Watt (“MW”) lithium-ion Battery Energy Storage System (“BESS”) that will be located at Parcel Number 67101-0176, North Glengarry, ON, K0C 2B0.
+North Glengarry BESS is a proposed 16.3 Mega-Watt (“MW”) lithium-ion Battery Energy Storage System (“BESS”) that will be located at Parcel Number 67101-0176, North Glengarry, ON, K0C 2B0.
 The Project will be submitted to the Independent Electricity System Operator’s (“IESO”) Request for Proposals under the Long-Term 1 Procurement.

 It is important to us that North Glengarry BESS be successfully integrated into the Township of North Glengarry and we are seeking to incorporate feedback through Public Community Meetings and this Project Website into the development of this Project.